robcarver17/pysystemtrade/docs/introduction.md

 Let's introduce the idea of **config** objects.

-Configuration objects can be created by reading in files written in yaml, or directly from a dictionary.
-The former approach is useful for running live systems, or repeating a backtest.
-To make life easier let's just use the dictionary approach for now.
-To reproduce the setup we had above we'd this config:
+Configuration objects can be created directly from a dictionary or by reading in files written in (yaml)[http:/pyyaml.org.
+To reproduce the setup we had above directly from a directory we'd create this config:

 ```python
 from sysdata.configdata import Config